Punktum-dk/epp-service-specification/README.md

 <a name="change-registrant"></a>
 ### change registrant

-The change of registrant is a *special* command, it results in all privileges and rights being transferred to another entity.
-A registrar does not hold the privileges to make such a request, so the object service is unimplemented at this time.
+The change of registrant is a *special* operation, it results in all privileges and rights being transferred to another entity.
+A registrar does not hold the privileges to complete such a request, so the object service is unimplemented at this time.

 ![Update domain - Change registrant][epp-update-domain-change-registrant]